mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 - If `prepaidRequired` is true, customer must be signed in (authentication required)
 - Customer must pay `prepaidAmount` before reservation is confirmed
+- `prepaidAmount` can be specified as either:
+  - A dollar amount (currency value, e.g., $50.00)
+  - A CustomerCredit amount (points/credits value, e.g., 100 credits)
-- Payment can be made using existing customer credit from `CustomerCredit` database table
+- Payment can be made using existing customer credit (`CustomerCredit` database table)
-- If customer credit is insufficient, customer must top up credit or purchase products to refill credit
+- If customer credit is insufficient, customer must top up credit or purchase products to refill his/her credit
 - Payment status tracked via `alreadyPaid` flag
 - Reservation linked to order via `orderId` when prepaid
 - Customer credit balance is deducted when credit is used for prepaid reservation